This post may contain affiliate links and I earn from qualifying purchases. For more information, feel free to check out my affiliate disclosure.

 Tiradentes Day – April 21st

-This Brazilian holiday pays homage to the death anniversary of Joaquim José da Silva Xavier, a dentist known as Tiradentes.
+This Brazilian holiday pays homage to the execution anniversary of Joaquim José da Silva Xavier, a dentist known as Tiradentes.

-He fought for Brazil’s independence from Portugal but was killed on April 21st, 1972.
+He fought for Brazil’s independence from Portugal but was executed on April 21st, 1972.

 For this reason, his actions were recognized as heroic.
-Years after Joaquim’s death, this Brazil national holiday was created, and his hometown changed its name to celebrate this prominent historical figure.
+Years after Joaquim’s execution, this Brazil national holiday was created, and his hometown changed its name to celebrate this prominent historical figure.

 Tiradentes is a beautiful colonial town.